Controlled Sequential Information Fusion with Social Sensors: Social Learning Model and fusion center Objective

 \subsection{Controlled Fusion Social Learning Model}

+In this subsection, we will model the following: (i) dynamics of the social sensors; (ii) the information fusion cost for the fusion center that models the trade-off between incentives and the reduction in uncertainty in the state estimate.
+We will also characterize the evolution of the posterior probability mass function of the state, and how the fusion center can make use of the available information to provide the incentives to the social sensors.

 Let $k = 1,2,\cdots$ denote the discrete time instants.
-It is assumed that each sensor decides once{\footnote{The classical social learning model is sequential and each sensor acts once; see~\cite{BHW92,Cha04,Kri12}.
-Repeated social learning over graphs is also well studied; see\cite{SYS17} and the references there in.}} in a predetermined sequential order indexed by $k$.
-Let $x_k \in \mathcal{X} = \lbrace 1,2\rbrace$ denote the state of nature{\footnote{Two states is common in machine learning using Crowdsourcing, for example, in image annotation, labelling etc; see \cite{RYZVFBM2010}.
-More recently, in crowdsourced classification of autism spectrum disorder (ASD) and attention deficit hyperactivity disorder (ADHD); see \cite{DHDW17}.}}.
-The state $x$ is assumed to be a {\em random variable} chosen at $k=0$.
-The fusion center dynamically chooses the incentives at each sensor $k$ to estimate the realization of the random variable $x$.
-Let the probability mass function of the state at time $k-1$ be denoted as
+It is assumed that each sensor decides once in a predetermined sequential order indexed by $k$.
+Let $x_0 (= x) \in \mathcal{X} = \{1,2\}$ denote the state of nature, and is assumed to be a {\em random variable}{\footnote{Sec.\ref{sec:IIFDS} discusses the estimation problem when the state is changing according to a Markov chain.} chosen at $k=0$.
+Let the probability mass function of the state $x$ at time $k-1$ be denoted as

 The state estimate (\ref{eq:PubBel}) is computed from the decisions of the social sensors $a_{1},\hdots,a_{k-1}$ and is termed as the {\em public belief}.
-Let the initial estimate be denoted as $\pi_{0} = (\pi_{0}(i),i\in \mathcal{X})$, where $\pi_{0}(i) = \Prb(x_{0}=i)$.
+Let the initial estimate be denoted as $\pi_{0} = (\pi_{0}(i),i\in \mathcal{X})$, where $\pi_{0}(i) = \Prb(x=i)$.
 Let the belief space, i.e, the set of distributions $\pi$ over the state be denoted as

-\underline{\textbf{Social Sensor Dynamics:}} A social sensor, unlike a physical sensor, has its own dynamics since it learns from previous actions of other social sensors.
+{\textbf{Social Sensor Dynamics:}} A social sensor, unlike a physical sensor, has its own dynamics since it learns from previous actions of other social sensors.
 It receives an observation on the underlying state, computes an estimate (private belief) using the information revealed by other sensors (their decisions), and takes an action to myopically maximize a reward function.
-This action/ decision is a quantization of the (private) belief, and is shared with the fusion center and other sensors. \\ $1.)$~\textit{\underline{Social Sensor's Private Observation}}: Each social sensor $k$'s obtains a noisy $y_{k} \in \mathcal{Y} = \{1,2\}$ of the underlying state~$x$ with he observation likelihood distribution:
+This action/ decision is a quantization of the (private) belief, and is shared with the fusion center and other sensors. \begin{itemize} \item[1.)]~\textit{{Social Sensor's Private Observation}}: Each social sensor $k$'s obtains a noisy $y_{k} \in \mathcal{Y} = \{1,2\}$ of the underlying state~$x$ with the observation likelihood distribution: